Al Morganti

-Michael "Al" Morganti is an American journalist, who has covered the National Hockey League (NHL) and international competitions.
+A. "Al" Morganti (born May 28, 1953) is an American journalist, who has covered the National Hockey League (NHL) and international competitions.
 He is currently a pre-and post-game analyst for the Philadelphia Flyers of the NHL for games broadcast on NBC Sports Philadelphia.
 He is also a radio personality for 94.1 WIP in Philadelphia.

 Early life and education

 Originally from Boston, Morganti grew up as a fan of the Boston Bruins.
 He did not intend to work in journalism until his later years in college.
 He graduated from the Boston University College of Communication in 1978 with a bachelor's of science.
 While in college, Morganti started his journalism career writing for The Boston Globe covering high school and college hockey.

 Journalism career

 Early career

 Morganti's first full-time job in sports journalism came with the Ft.
 Lauderdale News where he covered the Miami Dolphins.
 Having a love for hockey, Morganti then joined The Atlanta Constitution in 1979 as a hockey beat writer covering the Atlanta Flames.
 After five months at The Atlanta Constitution, Morganti served as the Flyers beat writer for The Philadelphia Inquirer from 1979 to 1989.
 In 1988, Morganti joined The Hockey News as a writer and also wrote a column in the Daily Local News three days a week.